You may want to read Part 1 of this blog series first. FYI, there may be some affiliate links within this post.

 When I first became a mom, I read a book called A Mother’s Heart by Jean Fleming.
-It may not be the most popular Christian parenting book these days, but it should be in the mix for sure.
 Chapter after chapter, Fleming gives a big picture view of a Christian mom’s role, as well as practical ways that those play out at home.
 Fleming’s quote above is one of my favorites, because if we don’t look at mothering through the “big picture” lens, then we’re bound to get discouraged or side tracked.

 With that in mind, I want to share eight “big picture” reasons (and there are many, many more that I’d love for you to chime in and mention!) that I think being a stay at home mom is worth the sacrifice from my experience.
 Some of these I knew beforehand, but most of them I’ve seen happen before my eyes in the past nine years of being home with my three.
 As I finish up my final year at home with my youngest, I want to remember these compelling reasons for being home, because even now I can lose sight of the end goal.

 1) You can help shape your child’s worldview and understanding of the Gospel during the most formative years.

 You’ve probably heard it said that children learn more in their first five years of life than any other time.
 This is prime time for shaping their view of God and the Gospel–even for babies.
 And, guess what?
 If you don’t shape their worldview, someone else will whether you want that or not.
 PBS will.
 Disney will.
 The school system will.
 Their friends will.